delph-in/pydelphin/docs/guides/walkthrough.rst

 Walkthrough of PyDelphin Features
 =================================

-This tutorial provides a tour of the main features offered by PyDelphin.
+This guide provides a tour of the main features offered by PyDelphin.

 ACE and HTTP Interfaces